Prange's: The End

 The former Prange's flagship store in Sheboygan ended operations in mid-January 2014 after several years of operating under The Bon-Ton's Boston Store banner after their purchase of Younkers.
-The building was reconstructed in 1984 after a water main break in 1982 forced demolition of the old flagship store after the building's support columns sagged.
+The building was reconstructed in 1984 when a water main break in 1982 forced demolition of the old flagship store after the building's support columns sagged.
 The 1984 building was torn down beginning in January 2015 over a two-month period, and was used as an open field for a series of concerts that summer before construction began on a new apartment development intended to spur the filling of professional jobs in the area.

 Prange Way

 Prange Way began as a bargain basement store called Prange's Budget Store in the flagship building in 1911.
 The Prange Way chain later evolved into a discount department store, with several locations throughout Wisconsin and Illinois.
-Two of their first major discount stores called Prange Way opened between 1965-1966 in the cities of Appleton and Fond du Lac, Wisconsin.
+Two of their first major discount stores called Prange Way opened between 1965 and 1966 in the cities of Appleton and Fond du Lac, Wisconsin.
 The latter was an anchor store of Forest Mall, an enclosed shopping mall.
 Throughout the 1970s and 1980s, several more stores were opened throughout Wisconsin and Illinois, with seven in these regions being purchased from Schultz's Discount in 1989.

 In 1990 the Prange Way chain was sold to a group of Prange Way managers and other investors and its headquarters relocated to De Pere, Wisconsin.
 The chain filed for Chapter 11 bankruptcy protection in October 1995.
 An attorney for Prange Way cited competition from national discount chains as the reason for Prange Way's financial difficulties.
 Its largest debt was $3 million owed to the State of Wisconsin Investment Board.
 At the time, Prange Way operated 21 stores in Wisconsin and one in Minnesota, and did not plan to close any stores (though it did expect to lay off some employees).
 However, the stores did not last long after this, as liquidation sales were soon slated to begin in November.
 All Prange Way stores would be closed after the 1995 Christmas holiday season.